Should You Plan on Signing Up for Social Security at Age 62?

 Figuring out how all this works together for your situation is difficult, and you need access to some pretty sophisticated software to make the most prudent decision.
 And even the most "prudent" decision will often turn out not to have been the correct one - if you (and/or your spouse) live much longer or die much sooner than expected.

 I hate to even suggest rules of thumb, because they so often lead people astray.
-But if you consider yourself to be in a typical situation, with no unusual circumstances, your starting point should be your Social Security normal retirement age - which is age 66 for people turning 62 now or anytime through 2016.
+But if you consider yourself to be in a typical situation, with no unusual circumstances, your starting point should be your Social Security normal retirement age.
 And depending on which of the factors listed above apply to you, adjust from there.